galaxyproject/wheelforge/README.md

 At the end of the CI job, the wheels are uploaded to https://wheels.galaxyproject.org , a Python Package Repository used by the [Galaxy Project](https://galaxyproject.org).

+Other options:
+- If an `env.sh` file is present in the same directory of the `meta.yaml` file, it is sourced before building the wheel.
+This can be used e.g. to set the `CIBW_` environment variables to configure cibuildwheel.
+- For a non-pure Python package: if `run_in_sdist` is set to `True` in `meta.yaml` , then the sdist archive is extracted into a folder, and cibuildwheel run inside it (instead of being passed the path of the sdist archive).
+- `run_in_sdist_before` can be defined in `meta.yaml` as a list of commands to run in the folder where the sdist was extracted before the wheels are built.